1. JOURNAL PUBLISHING SCHEDULE

 Borders and Territories

-SIA follows the code of conduct of the Committee on Publication Ethics (COPE) and COPE’s guidelines when a misconduct is suspected or alleged.
+The authors must follow the code of conduct and guidelines of the Committee on Publication Ethics (COPE) when a misconduct is suspected or alleged.
 The following issues are highlighted.

 - Originality and plagiarism: The authors should ensure that their work is original, and if the authors have used the work and/or words of others, then this must be appropriately cited or quoted.